Klepac-Ceraj-Lab/lab_docs/lab_SOPs/freezerstorage_SOP.md

 For labeling freezer boxes, use the [DYMO LabelWriter450](https://www.dymo.com/en-US/labelwriter-450-label-printer) to print a pair of [DTCR-6000 labels](https://www.divbio.com/product/dtcr-6000) (for the top and side of the box).

+The DYMO printer application is installed on `rosalind` on the `vkclab` user.

 *Insert screenshot of DYMO label software*

 ### Color conventions